linanne/Essential-Tension-ABM/Model Proposal.md

 ### Goal
 *****

-_To model what Thomas Kuhn calls the "essential tension" of science, which is the tension amongst scientists to pursue traditional versus innnovative work. _
+_To model the emergent effect of what Thomas Kuhn calls the "essential tension" of science, which is the tension amongst scientists to pursue traditional versus innnovative work. _

 &nbsp;
 ### Justification